Configuring your site preferences

 The time zone your server is located in.
 It may be used to adjust times for user-side display.

 The time zone for your primary target audience, if any.
 It may be used to adjust times for user-side display.

 Minimum search length

 The minimum length of keywords that will be allowed on the search page.
-Terms that are shorter will be discarded.
+Shorter terms are discarded.
 Good practice is to set the value at three characters; anything smaller will return ridiculous amounts of results, while three character acronyms are quite common and useful.
 If your site is under heavy load you could consider increasing this value.